VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 The add features method further represents the primary menu which is shown when no portfolio is created.
 The user can select any choice based on the options shown on the home page.
 Based on the user's choice respective private methods are called.
 This methods delegate the input from the view to the controller and controller further processes it to the model.
-If the model produces an output message then that is stored in the error message string and further shown in the view, and if the model successfully processes the output then that is represented on the screen through the use of success message.
+If the model produces an error message then that is stored in the error message string and further shown in the view, and if the model successfully processes the output then that is represented on the screen through the use of success message.